People often ask questions like…

 7. Back office ‘housekeeping’

-Sometimes some back office like the accounting department just wants to narrow down the vendor list.
-It happens.
+Sometimes some back office, like the accounting department, just wants to narrow down the vendor list to make their lives easier.
+Less people to email, less people to send updates to, etc. It happens.
 We’ve experienced this with a few retailers despite working with them for several years consecutively.

-This scenario isn’t as avoidable as the others because it is largely out of your hands but my advice is to just keep a strong rapport with the buyer and the buyer’s superiors if you can (GMM or VP).
+This scenario isn’t as avoidable as the others because it is largely out of your hands but my advice is to just keep a strong rapport with the buyer and the buyer’s superiors if you can (GVP or VP level).
 And most importantly, keep your product sales strong.
 If you are a critical factor in the department’s sales, margin, or turn metrics, the buyer will fight to keep you.